Nice to meet you.

 What I dislike about Akamai Connected Cloud (formerly Linode):

-- When storing large amounts of data, I noticed slower performance than I anticipated.
-This delay in storing and retrieving big data became a challenge, particularly for applications that require fast data processing.
+• Negative feedback tends to focus on slower performance when storing large amounts of data, with delays in storing and retrieving big data becoming a significant challenge, especially for applications requiring fast data processing.

 What G2 users dislike about Akamai Connected Cloud (formerly Linode):